Techniques for Effective Root Cause Analysis

 11. Test solutions: Before implementing changes, consider testing solutions on a small scale to assess their effectiveness.
 This can help avoid unintended consequences.Ā

-12. Document the process: Maintain a detailed record of your RCA process, including data collected, analysis performed, findings, and implemented solutions.
+12. Document the process: Maintain a detailed record of your RCA, including data collected, analysis performed, findings, and implemented solutions.
 This documentation is a valuable reference.Ā

 13. Promote continuous improvement: Treat RCA as a learning opportunity.
-Analyse the effectiveness of implemented solutions and continuously refine your RCA process.Ā
+Carry out corrective actions Analyse the effectiveness of implemented solutions and continuously refine your RCA.

 14. Share knowledge: Distribute the results of the RCA throughout the organisation.
 Sharing insights and lessons learned helps prevent similar issues in the future.